 Storing certain types of food in a mixed fruit bowl is not a good idea.
-For example: (Ripe) bananas and apples should never be placed together.
+For example, (ripe) bananas and apples should never be placed together.
 Both fruits give off ethylene gas, which speeds the ripening process.
-In this case, the affect is amplified and your fruit is more likely to go bad before you can eat them.
+In this case, the effect is amplified and your fruit is more likely to go bad before you can eat them.

-Ripe bananas should always be kept separately from other fruits and vegetables – and hanging whenever possible to prevent bruising the fruit.
-Don’t place them in the refrigerator; there they quickly turn brown.
+Ripe bananas should always be kept separate from other fruits and vegetables – and hanging whenever possible to prevent bruising the fruit.
+Don’t place them in the refrigerator; there they’ll quickly turn brown.

 Avoid Plastic Waste When Storing Leftover Food

 When it’s time to wrap up leftovers or prepare meals for tomorrow, many people pull out the box of plastic wrap.
 This is a completely unnecessary waste of plastic!
 It’s just as easy to put leftovers into the reusable plastic or glass containers we all have lying around.
 Properly storing food means no waste – neither food nor plastic.

 Another added benefit: It’s easier to take leftovers packed this way to work the next day for lunch.
 You waste less and save money – it’s a real win-win.

 How to Store Citrus Fruits: They Hate the Cold